 As the Turkish Empire began to reform in 1890, young Armenians pressed for political reform.
 The Sultan of the Turk’s response was with brutal massacres.
 Soon after these massacres the young Turks took power over the ottoman and deemed their own ambitions for the future of Turkey.
 They wished to expand turkey and create a “great eternal land” called Turan, but the historic land of Armenia lay in their path, thus the solution was to wipe out the Armenian’s.

-The Turks had to wait till a prime moment to begin the killing, so when the rest of the world was focused on world war 1, the whipping out of the Armenia’s began.
-First of all the Armenia’s were un-included from society, all rights were taken away including the right to bare arms, a method of defense.
+The Turks had to wait till a prime moment to begin the killing, so when the rest of the

 On April 23 1915 coded telegrams were sent out to round up Armenia and exterminate.
 This process including taking Armenia’s from their homes, torturing, hanging,